The Bottom Line

 There is no better way to experience nature than peddling through it on your bike.
 You can get close and personal with your surroundings.
-No noise – no choking exhaust and you can really travel with a bike.
+No noise – no choking exhaust and you can really travel by bike.
 One of the most popular

 So, of course, you’ll need some type of bicycle carrier to make that happen.
 When you begin your search for a bike carrier, you will find an incredible variety to choose from.
 But, to make it simpler, it helps to know that there are three basic types: the hitch-mounted carrier (mounted to a receiver hitch fixed to the rear of your vehicle); the trunk-mounted carrier (mounted to the trunk of your vehicle); and finally, the roof-mounted carrier, which attaches to crossbars on the roof of your vehicle.